Copyright

 Internet sites may link to NZQA websites or material on it, and use the NZQA logo in doing so.
 However, only the following statement about NZQA may be made when referring to NZQA:

-"NZQA's purpose is to ensure that New Zealand's qualifications are accepted as credible and robust, both nationally and internationally.
+The New Zealand Qualifications Authority ensures that New Zealand qualifications are valued as credible and robust, both nationally and internationally.

 NZQA registration (of private training establishments, for example) does not entitle the establishment to use the NZQA logo in any context.

-A registered private training establishment may make the following statement on certificates, in publications and in publicity material, in relation to its status:
+A registered private training establishment may make the following statements on certificates, in publications and in publicity material, in relation to its status:

 Queries on copyright and logo use

-For any further questions regarding these matters email Communications or contact:
+For any further questions regarding these matters, please contact the communications team:

 The Manager